Trump denies he's a racist as Americans honor King

 Basketball star LeBron James said Trump's example emboldened people with racist views.

-"The guy in control has given people and racism, and negative racism, an opportunity to be out and outspoken without fear.
-And that's the fearful thing for us because it's with you, and it's around every day," James said after a morning practice.
+"The guy in control has given people and racism... an opportunity to be out and outspoken without fear.
+And that's the fearful thing for us because it's with you, and it's around every day," James said.

-Black leaders were caught in a surreal moment at the White House on Friday as the storm over Trump's remarks was breaking.

-They had gathered to hear the president read a proclamation honoring King.
-When the ceremony ended, Trump quickly exited the room, ignoring a reporter's shouted question: "Mr President, are you a racist?"
+Protesters waving the national flag of Haiti (R) look on near supporters of US President Donald Trump (L) as the president's motorcade drives by in West Palm Beach, Florida

 Trump has sought to move off the defensive by accusing Democrats of sabotaging a bipartisan bid to reach a deal on immigration reform.